Etiquette for public star parties: Or what to do or avoid doing.

 - Probably the biggest problem we find young children have is an almost irresistible desire to grab the eyepiece of the telescope as part of getting ready to look.
 (That’s what the scientists do in the cartoons.)
 Coach them in advance not do to this — keep hands on the handles of the step-stools, or behind their backs.
 It’s not that we mind having the equipment touched, it’s that grabbing the eyepiece moves the telescope and it then has to be re-aimed.

 - We love them too, but not at a star party.
-Leads and leashes, strangers, other pets, telescope tripod legs, all in the dark, well it could be a mess fast.
+Leads and leashes, strangers, other pets, telescope tripod legs, all in the dark, can turn into a problem quickly.
 Please leave Poochiekins and Bruno at home.